-To conclude, in regard to Relational processes, the study found that the presence of men and women is significantly seen.
+The current project studied gender representation in an English language textbook for junior high school level: When English Rings a Bell through the use of transitivity analysis.
+Particularly in Relational processes, the presence of men and women is significantly seen.
 This might be due to the fact that the topics discussed in the book deal with identities, characters' likes and preferences, and what the characters possess.
 It is also observed that both male and female characters are mostly attributed with positive personality adjectives, although males are sometimes associated with negative traits.
 Regarding the Circumstances, male characters are more dominantly described in clauses with circumstances than female characters; however, it only applies when the characters take a role as students.
 Female characters are dominant in the roles of Participants.
 The frequency of appearance of female teachers is higher than that of male teachers.

 In terms of how gender-related ideology is represented in the textbook, the textbook seems to have put more female participants on display, although a traditional gender role in terms of occupation is still present.
 For instance, the dominance of female characters with regards to the Participant component indicates that in the revised version of the book, females are presented as more powerful agents than males.
 Furthermore, within the category of Circumstances of Place, both male and female characters perform activities outside the domain of private life.
-Male characters, however, are portraved in a higher range of career domains since there are more various occupations for men than women.
+Male characters, however, are portrayed in a higher range of career domains since there are more various occupations for men than women.
 The unequal depiction of gender roles in the textbook somehow reflects the long-held conventional view of women in our society, where women are regarded as more capable when it comes to educating and nurturing.
-The biased representation can limit male students' worldviews and career choices as well as distorting their selfimage and the image of the opposite gender group.
+The biased representation can limit male students' worldviews and career choices as well as distorting their self-image and the image of the opposite gender group.
 Consequently, teachers who use the particular book have to actively give a balance view of gender in their teaching and guide students to think critically about gender-related issues and gender stereotypes and actively try to lessen the bias through their actions.